wanglin2/mind-map/web/src/pages/Doc/en/doExport/index.md

 - `checkRotate`: v0.7.0+, (v0.9.2+obsolete), Function, You can pass a function that takes two parameters, the width and height of the image, and returns true or false.
 True represents that the image needs to be rotated by 90 degrees

 - `compress`：v0.8.1+, (v0.9.2+obsolete)，null | { width, height }, The parameter for compressing images.
 In some cases, the length and width of the exported image may be very large.
 If you want to reduce it, you can use this parameter to control it.
 Only one width or height can be provided, and it will be scaled proportionally

+- `node`：v0.9.11+，Node instances, if passed, will only export the content of that node;

 Exports as `png`.